rulewis/journey-optimizer.en/help/using/offers/get-started/granting-access-to-offer-decisioning.md

 level: Intermediate
 exl-id: 2a2fece9-1ad5-498e-b0ee-5bb0b73a2cd5
 ---
-# Grant access to [!DNL Offer Decisioning] {#granting-acess-to-offer-decisioning}
+# Grant access to Decisioning management {#granting-acess-to-offer-decisioning}

+Permissions to access and use the Decisioning Management capabilities are managed by **[!UICONTROL Product administrators]** that have access to the Admin console.
+[Learn more about Adobe Admin Console](https://helpx.adobe.com/enterprise/managing/user-guide.html).

+* If you are a [!DNL Journey Optimizer] user, you need to have the [Decision management permissions](../../administration/high-low-permissions.md#decisions-permissions) enabled to acces all related capabilities.
+Learn more on managing users and permission in [this section](../../administration/permissions.md).

-Users' permissions for [!DNL Offer Decisioning] are managed using the Adobe Admin Console.
+* If you are an [Adobe Experience Platform](https://experienceleague.adobe.com/docs/experience-platform/landing/home.html){target="_blank"} user leveraging the **Offer Decisioning** application service, users' permissions for [!DNL Offer Decisioning] are managed using the Adobe Admin Console.
 For more details on the Admin Console itself, refer to the [dedicated documentation](https://helpx.adobe.com/enterprise/managing/user-guide.html){target="_blank"}.

 To grant access to the [!DNL Offer Decisioning] service, follow these steps: